-In my last 2 posts, I shared how I’ve been able to look back with hindsight and finally see there were signs and symptoms all along from childhood into adulthood (Part 1) and how my first hands-on, real-world exposure to ADHD came only once our family began fostering (Part 2).
+In my last 2 posts, I shared how I’ve been able to look back with hindsight and finally see there were signs and symptoms all along from childhood into adulthood (Part 1) and how my first hands-on, real-world exposure to ADHD (that I knew of) came only once our family began fostering (Part 2).
 Perhaps my diagnosis would have come sooner if there had been more ADHD awareness in the circles of my life.
-Fortunately though, by the grace of God and thanks to my teenage foster daughter, Layla, I was able to get educated and my own previously undetected ADHD.
+Fortunately though, by the grace of God and thanks to my teenage foster daughter, Starla, I was able to get educated and my own previously undetected ADHD.

 ADHD Symptoms in Girls and Women

 Unfortunately, it’s all too common that symptoms in girls get ignored or missed altogether.
 There is reason for hope though.
 Society at large may be on the precipice of recognizing attention needs to be paid, because rates of ADHD diagnosis in women are skyrocketing — we just need to keep raising awareness.